samshiau/13Pages/README.md

   Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
-Finally, open your browser and go to `http://127.0.0.1:8000`, you should be able to see the website
+Finally, open your browser and go to `http://127.0.0.1:8000`, you should be able to see the website\

+If you have problem with running the project, please email Samuel.Shiau@my.utsa.edu for information.